 Print Numbered (or Dated) Copies

-Here is a microsoft Word macro that you can run whenever you want to print sequentially numbered copies of your document.
-Just position your cursor where you want the sequential number to appear, run the macro, and follow the prompts.
+Just position your cursor where you want the sequential number to appear, execute the procedure, and follow the prompts.

 Sub PrintNumberedCopies()